Back to Joe's Java Index.

 shock angle dividing weak from strong shocks, maximum incline angle

-for attached shocks, the Prandtl-Meyer function for expansion shocks,
+for attached shocks, the Prandtl-Meyer function for expansion waves,

 and the Mach number for a given Prandtl-Meyer function value.